 Age: 18 years and up

-- A calendar will appear, click to the May calendar and go to the May 19 or May 21 date and register for one of the Orientation Event Dates.
+- Scroll down and click “Sign Up” to register for the Orientation Event Date.
 A screen will pop up asking you to fill in your name, address, phone, email, etc., once completed click on the sign-up button and you will be registered for the orientation.

 - You can choose to go in and register for all the programs or wait until after the orientation to see if you are still interested in registering for the trainings.